wp-plugins/itempress/readme.txt

 **Developers**

 If you want to work on ItemPress, just `svn co http://plugins.svn.wordpress.org/itempress itempress-svn` and `ln -s itempress-svn/trunk itempress`.

+Please see the [Other Notes](http://wordpress.org/plugins/itempress/other_notes/) section on how to get involved.

 == Screenshots ==